India love being written off - Kohli

 "A lot of people after Leeds really stood up and said, 'will India be able to come back?'"

-India recovered from being bowled out for 191 and conceding a first-innings advantage of 99 to post 466 in their second innings.
+India recovered from being bowled out for 191 - a first-innings deficit of 99 - to post 466 in their second innings.

 Pace bowler Jasprit Bumrah struck twice in five balls in a sensational spell after lunch as England lost four wickets for six runs to slip to 147-6 on a blameless surface.